redis/docs/content/develop/interact/search-and-query/advanced-concepts/vectors.md

 **Batches mode**

+Batches mode works by paginating through small batches of nearest neighbors from the index:
 - A batch of high-scoring documents from the vector index is retrieved.
 These documents are yielded ONLY if the `<primary_filter_query>` is satisfied.
 In other words, the document must contain a similar vector and meet the filter criteria.
 - The iterative procedure terminates when `<top_k>` documents that pass the filter criteria are yielded, or after every vector in the index has been processed.
 - The batch size is determined automatically by heuristics based on `<top_k>`, and the ratio between the expected number of documents in the index that pass the `<primary_filter_query>` and the vector index size.